nancyc0337/sep11-freedom-project/blog/entry02.md

 ## Engineering Design Process

 Right now in the Engineering Design Process(EDP), I am on the 5th step(Create a prototype).
 Currently, we are using many resources to learn our tool to make our project.
+I think I'll be on 6th step(Test and evaluate the prototype), using what we learned about our tool to create our game.

 ## Skills